junxit/us-congress-bills-114/metadata.md

 - 2015-12-08 — Placed on the Union Calendar, Calendar No. 284.
 - 2015-12-08 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 114-372.
 - 2015-12-08 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 114-372.
+- 2015-12-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2015-12-10 — Considered as unfinished business. (consideration: CR H9262-9263)
+- 2015-12-10 — Considered under suspension of the rules. (consideration: CR H9248-9255)
+- 2015-12-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3578.
+- 2015-12-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-12-10 — Mr. Ratcliffe moved to suspend the rules and pass the bill, as amended.
+- 2015-12-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 687). (text: CR H9248-9253)
+- 2015-12-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 687).(text: CR H9248-9253)